Request Request Appointment Like Us Like us on Facebook Reviews Read Our Reviews Call Give us a Call Map View our Map

 Is Full Mouth Reconstruction Right for Me?

-middle-aged woman thinking
+middle aged woman thinking

 Dr. Patel typically recommends a full mouth reconstruction for patients who have several missing, decayed, or broken teeth as well as bite alignment problems, aesthetic concerns, and unmanaged periodontal disease (gum disease).
 In these instances, addressing one problem at a time would be quite ineffective, so it’s best to tackle them all at once.
 The treatment is designed to not only restore the smile functionally, but improve its appearance as well.